 The qualification provides you with an introduction to the practical and theoretical aspects of coaching football.
 You will develop an understanding of the safe, ethical and effective management and coaching of football.

 Courses run throughout the county at different times during the year.
-Check with the Derbyshire County FA for dates of your nearest course or contact us for details.
+Check with the Derbyshire County FA for dates of your nearest course.

 You should have a keen interest in coaching and an understanding of the sport.
 You need to be at least 16 years old and have good communication skills.